shernee/04_cmpe258/README.md

 Executing a colab which performs classification on number/digit images.
 Shows multiple iterations of the model based on code additions and corresponsing performance improvements or lack thereof

+##### Assignment1-group

+Finetuning gpt3 using prompts to fit the use case of 'promotional emails to customers'

 ### Assignment 2

 ##### 2a